John2018330/ATAC-Seq-snakemake/README.md

 [HOMER v(...)]() `annotatePeaks` was used to annotate peaks with Gencode's v45 human reference annotation file (gtf).

 HOMER `findMotifsGenome.pl` performed motif analysis to analyze and present any recurring motifs in open chromatin regions.
-Gene enrichment analysis on annotated peaks was performed using Bioconductor package [fGSEA v(...)]().
+Gene enrichment analysis on annotated peaks was performed using (Enrichr?
+David?
+GREAT?)
 R was used to generate a figure for deliverable #8

 ### Deliverables